Nolan Jones Player Props: Rockies vs. Astros

 Astros Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros have a 3.77 team ERA that ranks fourth among all league pitching staffs.
+- The Astros' 3.78 team ERA ranks third among all MLB pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs given up (108 total, 1.1 per game).
+- Astros pitchers combine to allow 110 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- In his last outing on Saturday, July 8 against the Seattle Mariners, the right-hander went three innings, allowing five earned runs while surrendering eight hits.
+- In his last time out on Sunday, July 9, the right-hander threw five innings against the Seattle Mariners, giving up two earned runs while surrendering four hits.

+- The 27-year-old has an ERA of 3.79, with 7 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.